 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' hook for details prepare, notification A high level hook that can be used alter instance of to an \Elgg\Notifications\Notification before it is the sent to user.
-Applies subscriptions and instant notifications.
+See 'get', 'subscriptions' hook for details - prepare, notification A high level hook of that can be used to alter an instance \Elqq\Notifications\Notification is Applies before the it sent to user. to subscriptions and instant notifications.
 This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' and after 'send:before', 'notifications.
 Hook handler should return an altered notification object.